LUAA BOARD OF DIRECTORS NOMINEES

 Ryan, of Redondo Beach, CA, is a financial advisor for Merrill Lynch Wealth Management.
 During his Lehigh days, he walked onto the soccer team and made the Patriot League All-Academic team.
 He was a member of the Omicron Delta Epsilon and Phi Beta Delta honor societies.
 He was also a Presidential Scholar.

-Simmons, of Washington, DC, is the president and C.E.O. of Kidous Consulting L.L.C. and a press secretary in the U.S. House of Representatives.
-Her undergraduate activities include: writer, editor, columnist and business staff member of The Brown and White, Delta Sigma Theta sorority, National Society of Black Engineers, Paul Franz Advancement intern, Genesis Gospel Choir, UMOJA House, and Office of Admissions Multicultural Ambassador.
-Since graduation, Safiya has been involved with BALANCE, L.U.
+Simmons, of Washington, D.C., is the president and C.E.O. of Kidous Consulting L.L.C.
+Her undergraduate activities include: writer, editor, columnist and business staff member of The Brown and White, Delta Sigma Theta sorority, National Society of Black Engineers, Paul Franz Advancement intern, and Office of Admissions Multicultural Ambassador.
+Since graduation, she has been involved with Balance, L.U.
 Media and Communications Alumni, and the Young Alumni Council.
-She has also been her class correspondent since graduation.
-Her mother, Linda Jafari '77, and husband, Enrique Simmons Jr. '04, are part of the Lehigh family as well.
+Her mother, Linda Jafari ʼ77, and husband, Enrique Simmons Jr. ʼ03, are part of the Lehigh family as well.

 Sabrina I. Slater '05